Freddie Freeman: 2021: First World Series championship

-Los Angeles Dodgers

-2021 was the last year of Freeman's contract with the Braves, and he was widely expected to remain with the Braves.
-Freeman himself had stated a desire to remain with the Braves for his whole career.
+The last year of Freeman's contract with the Braves was 2021, and he was widely expected to remain with the Braves.
+Freeman stated a desire to remain with the Braves for his whole career.
 Freeman and the Braves had exchanged offers for a new contract during the 2021 season, including a five-year, $125 million offer the Braves made before the trade deadline.
-Freeman declined the Braves' qualifying offer following the 2021 season and became a free agent for the first time in his career.
-During the offseason, the Braves reportedly increased their longstanding offer to five-years and $140 million, but Freeman and his agent insisted on a sixth year.
-Freeman's agent gave the Braves an ultimatum, offering them two proposals and giving them one hour to accept one of the offers.
-The Braves declined the two proposals and pulled their longstanding offer off the table.
-The following day, the Braves acquired first baseman Matt Olson from the Oakland Athletics, and then signed Olson to an eight-year deal, effectively closing the door on Freeman's tenure as a Brave.
+Freeman declined the Braves' qualifying offer following the season and became a free agent for the first time in his career.
+During the offseason, the Braves reportedly increased their offer to five years and $140 million, but Freeman and his agent insisted on a sixth year.
+Freeman's agent gave the Braves an ultimatum, offering them two proposals and giving them one hour to accept one of them.
+The Braves declined both and pulled their offer off the table.
+The following day, the Braves acquired first baseman Matt Olson from the Oakland Athletics and signed Olson to an eight-year extension, effectively closing the door on Freeman's tenure as a Brave.

+Los Angeles Dodgers (2022–present)

-Other teams had been pursuing Freeman during the offseason, including the Dodgers, and with no future in Atlanta, Freeman opted to return to his home in Southern California.
-On March 18, 2022, Freeman signed a six-year, $162 million contract with the Los Angeles Dodgers.
+Other teams pursued Freeman during the offseason, including the Los Angeles Dodgers, and, with no future in Atlanta, Freeman opted to return home to Southern California.
+On March 18, 2022, he signed a six-year, $162 million contract with the Dodgers.

 2022

 Freeman made his Dodgers debut on April 8, 2022, batting second in the lineup and going 1–3 with a walk against the Colorado Rockies.
-On April 18, 2022, before a game between the Dodgers and the Atlanta Braves at Dodger Stadium, Freeman was presented his 2021 Silver Slugger Award, with Braves manager Brian Snitker and hitting coach Kevin Seitzer attending the ceremony.
-In the ensuing game, Freeman hit his first home run as a Dodger in what was also his first career at-bat against his former team.
+On April 18, before a game between the Dodgers and the Atlanta Braves at Dodger Stadium, Freeman was presented his 2021 Silver Slugger Award, with Braves manager Brian Snitker and hitting coach Kevin Seitzer attending the ceremony.
+In the game that followed, Freeman hit his first home run as a Dodger in what was also his first career at-bat against his former team.
 Freeman was presented his World Series ring before the Dodgers played the Braves at Truist Park on June 24.
-Several days later, Freeman fired his agent and management team, which some analysts viewed as related to the contract negotiations that led to his departing Atlanta, though it was later reported that Freeman had retained the same agency's services.
-He was named an All-Star on July 17, replacing Starling Marte on the National League roster.
+Several days later, it was falsely reported that Freeman had fired his agent and management team.

-In 159 games in 2022, Freeman led the MLB with 199 hits and 47 doubles, and led the majors in line drive percentage (27.5%).
+Freeman was named an All-Star on July 17, replacing Starling Marte on the National League roster.
+In 159 games in 2022, Freeman led MLB with 199 hits and 47 doubles as well as leading the majors in line drive percentage (27.5%).
 His batting average was second in the National League at .325 and he had 21 home runs and 100 RBI.